HanaNabhan/Iot_FireSystem/README.md

 3. Upload `espcode.ino` to the ESP8266 using the Arduino IDE.
 4. Ensure Wi-Fi credentials and IP addresses (if any) are correctly set in the code.
 5. Power the system and test fire detection response.

-## 🔐 Note

-This project is currently private and under development.
-It is not intended for production use without proper testing and safety evaluations.